Welcome

 The many advantages of experimental methods help explain why this branch of criminology is growing rapidly.
 Just since 2005, the field has seen its first journal established (Journal of Experimental Criminology), its own separate Division of Experimental Criminology within the American Society of Criminology, and the first University centre dedicated solely to this field: the sponsor of this page, the Jerry Lee Centre for Experimental Criminology at Cambridge University.
 All these institutions are dedicated to making the most of the better knowledge experiments can bring.

 Yet these advantages depend entirely on the capability of the experimenters to insure success in achieving the many necessary elements of an unbiased comparison.
-Many, if not most, randomized field experiments in criminology suffer flaws that could have been avoided with better planning.
+Many, if not most, randomised field experiments in criminology suffer flaws that could have been avoided with better planning.
 The lack of such planning, in turn, may be due to the scant attention paid to field experiments in research methods texts and courses.
 Even skilled, senior researchers can make basic mistakes when conducting field experiments, since experiments require a very different set of skills and methods than the normal science of observational criminology.

 For other global institutions in experimental criminology, please click on the following links: